What is Lasinone?

 -

-Diet: Assess the patient’s dietary intake of phenylalanine and tyrosine
+Diet: Assess the patient’s dietary intake of

-and ensure they are
+phenylalanine and tyrosine and ensure they are following the

-following the prescribed low-protein diet with a special metabolic formula.
+prescribed low-protein diet with a special metabolic

 Dose adjustments